Unlock geospatial capability for kiwifruit growers

 Why it mattered?

 Spray application is one of the most tightly regulated and high-risk activities in kiwifruit production.
-Without mobile access or a live map, growers often had to make decisions based on memory or outdated printouts, putting compliance, crops, and export eligibility at risk.
+In the absence of an smarter mapping solution, growers often had to make decisions based on memory or outdated printouts (as spraying could be done by someone else), putting compliance, crops, and export eligibility at risk.

 Solution